jacksonianrtaylor/movie_rec_proj/README.md

 SVD users are users that only contribute to the training.
 Their ratings are used as inputs to the iterative_svd function.

-On the other hand, train and test users have ratings to pass to the iterative_svd function to train the model and they also have exactly one movie rating to be predicted by the SVD.
+On the other hand, train and test users have ratings to pass to the iterative_svd function to train the model and they also have exactly one movie rating to be predicted by the SVD model.

 The number of test users are limited because of the problem statement in the [goal section](#project-goal).
 Furthermore, train users should have the same bounds as the test users because the trained model should value features in the same way that